webdsl/webdsl-docs/docs/reference/native-java-interface.md

 ## Native Classes

 Native Java classes can be declared in a WebDSL application in order to interface with existing libraries and code.
-If you want to use just one native function, _see [[page(NativeFunctionInterface)|native function interface]]._

 The supported elements are properties, (static) methods, and constructors.
 The supported types are